-Magna Vitae use a third party provider, Compass Point Business Services (CPBS) to provide its email infrastructure.
+Magna Vitae use a third-party provider, Microsoft 365 outlook to provide its email infrastructure.
 Any email sent to us, including any attachments, will be monitored and used by us for reasons of security and for monitoring compliance with office policy.
-Email monitoring or blocking software (Mimecast) may also be used.
+Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We do compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.

 We may have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant does not want information identifying him, or her, to be disclosed they must tell us and we will try to respect that.
 However, it may not be possible to effectively deal with a complaint on an anonymous basis.

 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.